civican/legisinfo/42-1/bills/C-65/bill_text.md

   **(2)** Paragraph 135(6)(a) of the Act is replaced by the following:

-    **at an employer's request**, the Minister may, in writing, exempt the employer from the requirements of subsection (1) in respect of that work place;
+    at an employer's request, the Minister may, in writing, exempt the employer from the requirements of subsection (1) in respect of that work place;

   **(3)** Section 135 of the Act is amended by adding the following after subsection (6):